-The inherently difficult nature of military service has never been more self-evident than during the current conflicts.
-While grateful for the good things done for veterans, AUSA reminds our elected representatives that we consider veterans benefits to have been duly earned by those who have answered the nation's call and placed themselves at risk - these are not "entitlements".
+The inherently difficult nature of military service has never been more selfevident than during the recent and current conflicts.
+AUSA considers veterans benefits to have been duly earned by those who have answered the nation's call and placed themselves at risk - these are not "entitlements".